 Lynch’s dedication to advancing positive change has been widely recognized.
 She received the 2019 National Ohtli Award from the Mexican government for services to the Mexican and Mexican American communities, the 2018 Leadership Award from Crittenton Services of Greater Washington for empowering young women and teen mothers, and the 2018 Legacy Award from the USC Latino Alumni Association.
 She was highlighted as one of The Hill’s 2017 Latina Leaders to Watch.

-Lynch currently serves on the boards of Casa 0101 Theater, Latinos LEAD, and the advisory board of Allvanza.
+Lynch currently serves on the board of Casa 0101 Theater and volunteers in her local community.
 A graduate of the USC Sol Price School of Public Policy, Lynch holds a master’s degree from the USC Rossier School of Education.